Jewelots/Betwixt/readme.md

 ```

-Betwixt is incredibly flexible, and as long as your ease function matches the correct signature, you can use anything you want!
+Betwixt is flexible, and as long as your ease function matches the correct signature, you can use anything you want!

 If you had a custom graph curve which had a "float GetValueAtTime(float time)" function you could even use: